Nerstrand Big Woods State Park

 Bird Checklist Nerstrand Big Woods State Park.

 Birding is great!
 Feeding stations bring out the birds.
 Best viewing in the morning.
-Chickadees, nuthatches, goldfinches (yellow now), house finches and several species of woodpeckers can be seen at the feeders.
+Chickadees, nuthatches, goldfinches and several species of woodpeckers can be seen at the feeders.
 Watch for the occasional pileated woodpecker that visits when traffic is low.
-Overnight listen for barred owls calling.
-Fox sparrow, robins, grackles, red-winged blackirds, Woodduck, Eastern meadowlark, mourning doves, Eastern Pheobe, American Kestrel, bluebirds, flickers, American Woodcock, cow birds, tree sparrow, yellow-rumped warblers, brown creeper, tree swallow, sandhill crane, kinglets, rose-breasted grosbeak, indigo buntings, orioles and hummingbirds. note: Red-headed woodpeckers were sighted April 30 at the host's suit feeder. >
+Overnight listen for barred owls calling. note: Red-headed woodpeckers can still be seen at the feeders and at the Visitor Center.
+This is a clue they might stay for the winter though still too soon to be sure since everything is late a couple of weeks this year.
+Stay tuned.

 Best time to contact the park:

-When office is closed, please use the self-registration station at the front of the office to purchase daily and annual permits, and to register for camping.
+When office is closed, please use the self-registration station at the front of the office to purchase daily and annual permits.
 Annual permits purchased through self-registration will be mailed to you.

 9700 170th Street East